 General News Tue, 10 Oct 2017

-The Nursing Training Allowance which was scrapped is back.President Akuffo Addo performed a colourful ceremony interspersed with cultural display in Sunyani during the launch of the restoration.
+The Nursing Training Allowance which was scrapped is back.President Akufo-Addo performed a colorful ceremony interspersed with cultural display in Sunyani today, October 10 as he launched the program.

-President Akuffo Addo said the allowance is to help parents and students from financial stress they go through.
+President Akufo-Addo said the allowance is to help parents and students from the financial stress they go through.

-58,000 nursing and midwifery trainees across the country are to benefit from the allowance where they would paid Gh400 cedis every month.
+About 58,000 nursing and midwifery trainees across the country are to benefit from the allowance where they would be paid Gh400 cedis every month.

-He said training of quality health personnel is priority of the his administration.
+President Akufo-Addo in his speech said training of quality health personnel’s is a priority of his administration.

-According to him, the cancellation of the allowance in 2014 “brought untold hardships to 1000s of midwives and nurses.”
+According to him, the cancellation of the allowance in 2014 brought untold hardships to about 1000s of trainer midwives and nurses.